LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/GoalsReflections.md

 # Goals and Reflections
 Goals and reflections will take place every Monday/Wednesday/Friday

-The point of these goals/reflections is to work with your partner group and 'recap' what you completed the past couple days and set goals for what you are hoping to achieve by the next Dev Showcase
+The point of these goals/reflections is to work with your partner and 'recap' what you completed the past couple days and set goals for what you are hoping to achieve by the next goal/reflection day

 ### Goals